leaflet-extras/leaflet-map/README.md

 ## License

 leaflet-map is based on polymer and leaflet.
-Parts of the leaflet documentation have been copied into leaflet-map files.
+Small parts of leaflet, especially the api documentation, have been copied into leaflet-map files.

 * [Leaflet](https://github.com/Leaflet/Leaflet/blob/master/LICENSE)
 * [Polymer](https://github.com/polymer/polymer/blob/master/LICENSE)